We’ve all been there.

 What’s a Perfect Score in Bowling?

-A perfect score in bowling is one in which a bowler scores a strike in every frame.
+A perfect score in bowling is one in which a bowler scores a strike in frames 1-9 and 3 strikes in the tenth frame.
 This results in a total score of 300 points, which is generally considered to be the highest possible score in the game.

 The perfect score in bowling is 300 points.
 This is accomplished by bowling 12 strikes in a row.

 A strike is when all ten pins are knocked down with the first ball.
-When this happens, the player gets 10 points plus the number of pins knocked down with the next two balls.
+When this happens, the player gets 10 points plus the number of pins knocked down with the next two balls, which is 20 points (10×2).
+Therefore, 10+20=30 points for the first frame.

 While this may seem like a daunting task, it is actually not as difficult as it seems.
 By keeping a few simple tips in mind, any bowler can increase their chances of throwing a perfect game.

-Second, it is important to aim for the center of the lane and hook or curve the bowling ball.
-The vast majority of strikes are thrown when the ball hits the pocket, which is located at the center of the lane.
+Second, it is important to aim for your target guide and hook or curve the bowling ball.
+The vast majority of strikes are thrown when the ball hits the pocket, which is located between the head pin and pin 3 for righties or the head pin and pin 2 for lefties.

 What Are the Different Types of Perfect Scores in Bowling?